Update: You can download the Eagle PCB files for the PPS Pulse Width Extender here.

 I have two Stratum-1 NTP servers using Raspberry Pi 2’s as servers.
 But the two setups are entirely different.

 It’s a Raspberry Pi 2 I use a Raspberry Pi 3 that I have connected a U-Blox Neo-7 GPS receiver.
 But I’m not using the 1 PPS signal coming out of the U-Blox.
 I have a Trimble GPSDO that I bought from eBay.
 The unit has two 10 MHz lab reference outputs and one 1 PPS output.
 But after measuring the signal coming out from the GPSDO, I realized that the timing speed for the seconds “Tick” was only 10 µsec which is way to fast for the Raspberry Pi to pick up as an interrupt on one of the GPIO pins.
+So I built a pulse extender, making the pulse around 250 milliseconds instead.
+And now the Raspberry Pi picks up the pulse without problems.
+Some GPSDO units can set the pulse width by programming the unit via a serial port, but I can’t find that feature on this unit (which is poorly documented and was OEM made for some other manufacturer), so I had to do it with hardware.
+So how does it look when crunching the numbers on it?

 Image updated with results from the Raspberry Pi 3